Natural Art: The Photography of Brad Hill

 Behind the Camera

-Nikon D3 with AF-S Nikkor 600mm f/4G IF-ED II VR lens paired with Nikon TC-20EII (2.0x) teleconverter (1200 mm equivalent) supported on Gitzo 1348 carbon fibre tripod with Wimberley head.
+Nikon D3 with AF-S Nikkor 600mm f/4G IF-ED II VR lens supported on Gitzo 1348 carbon fibre tripod with Wimberley head.
 VR turned to "On" and in "Tripod" mode.
+Autofocus set to M/a mode.

 At the Computer

 Further digital corrections on 16-bit TIFF file using Adobe's Photoshop CS4.
-Adjustments included compositing and masking of 2 exposure versions, selective colour saturation, selective exposure curve adjustment, and selective sharpening for web output.
+Adjustments included selective colour saturation, selective curves adjustment and selective sharpening for web output.

 Conservation